 Furthermore, several new studies have found that consuming omega-3 fish oil did not have the anticipated protective heart health benefits – contradicting the well-documented evidence that omega-3 promotes good heart health.
 Researchers are now speculating that those contradictory results could be because newer research studies are feeding the participants rancid omega-3 fish oil products.

 Although freshness most likely has a profound impact on a person’s health (it makes sense: anyone would prefer to eat fresh fish over old, spoiled fish), most omega-3 products on the market are far from fresh.
 The Norwegian Government-backed study reported that 95 percent of 58 brands tested did not meet industry freshness standards!
-Omega Cure was tested in this study, and emerged as the best liquid fish oil on the market by a wide margin.
+Omega Cure was tested in this study, and emerged as the leading liquid fish oil on the market by a wide margin.

 This study is not the only accolade we can attribute to Omega Cure.
 A follow up study by the Norwegian health magazine, VOF, Vitenskap og Fornuft (Translation: “Science and Reason”), found that Omega Cure’s freshness is in a class of its own with oxidation values at a fraction of other top Norwegian oils!

 Oxidation values are a measure of how rancid, or in the case of Omega Cure, how fresh the fish oil is; lower oxidation values means fresher fish oil.

 To learn more about freshness, why it matters, and how to make sure you are getting a fresh oil, download our revealing whitepaper, “The Rancid Truth”.